nick-ramsay/liri-node-app/README.md

   ![Dependent Packages](https://github.com/nick-ramsay/readme-images/blob/master/liri-node-app/do_what_it_says_log_txt1.jpg?raw=true)
   ![Dependent Packages](https://github.com/nick-ramsay/readme-images/blob/master/liri-node-app/do_what_it_says_log_txt2.jpg?raw=true)

-- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-- Give instructions on how to execute application
-- Include screenshots, gifs or videos of the app functioning

 ## Built With
 - The liri-node-app was built using Node.js and the following Node Package Manage modules: